divar-ir/golangfuse/README.md

 # Golangfuse

-A Go client for the [Langfuse](https://langfuse.com/) API, enabling prompt management and observability for LLM applications.
+A Go SDK for [Langfuse](https://langfuse.com/), enabling prompt management and observability for LLM applications.

 ## Features